Republican Party of Virginia: Leadership

 Whitbeck faced a challenge for the chairmanship for the 2016 election at the party's state convention from Vince Haley, who unsuccessfully ran for the Republican nomination for state senate in the 12th state Senate district in 2015.
 Haley withdrew his candidacy in early 2016, then tried to re-enter before the convention.
 At the convention, the party nominations committee ruled that Haley did not qualify to seek the office, and Whitbeck was re-elected unopposed to a full four-year term.
 Whitbeck resigned from his position on July 21, 2018, due to differences with Corey Stewart, the party's nominee for U.S. Senate in that year's race for U.S. Senate.
 In September 2018, Jack R. Wilson, the party's 4th Congressional District Chairman since 2007 and a lawyer from Chesterfield County, was elected to fill the balance of Whitbeck's term.
+On August 15, 2020, former Delegate Rich Anderson was elected to a four-year term.

-The current chairman is former Delegate Rich Anderson, who was elected to a four-year term on August 15, 2020.
+The current chairman is Senator Mark Peake, who was elected April 12, 2025, to fill the vacancy created by Anderson's nomination as Assistant Secretary of the Air Force for Manpower and Reserve Affairs.